• Skip to primary navigation

 See the Ice Bubbles

-If you are traveling through this area from about December to April, you might be able to catch a view of frozen ice bubbles at Abraham Lake.
+If you are travelling through this area from about December to April, you might be able to catch a view of frozen ice bubbles at Abraham Lake.
 Decaying plants and tree limbs at the bottom of the lake release methane that freezes, which creates incredible ice bubbles on the surface (think of it as an icy lava lamp)!
 Take a walk or skate across the ice to capture some stunning photos.
 If you are there in summer, the blue-green lake water is also a beautiful sight.

 Ice bubbles on the surface of Lake Minnewanka